ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Technically it could be possible to determine private key by examinging power traces just by looking at them and plotting them carefully on top of each other (feel free to try using different *Fixed plaintexts* and draving multiple traces to same image with different colors!), but we of course want automated attack instead of manual attack.

 Basically we will do next:
-1. Load power trace to script
+1. Load power trace data to script
 2. Find good reference pattern from power trace
-3. By using reference pattern, calculate execution times for every loop over private key bits in order to find out if processed bit of private key was 0 or 1
+   * In trace there can be seen 16 rounds of looping (16 similar-looking blocks 1 for each bit of private key), and reference pattern should match to them
+3. Use reference pattern to calculate places of trace where reference pattern occurs
+4. Calculate distance between pattern occurences to determine how much time was consumed during single key bit processing (single loop execution time)
+5. Based on time information, determine if processed bit was 1 or 0 (long execution = 1, short execution = 0)

 Virtual machine has already Python 2 installed and those code examples are created for it.